endlesspint8/endlesspint8.github.io/testing/2017-09-08-beer-introductions-4.md

 We need items to compare against one another in order to advance our observational abilities, to get an idea of common attributes and differences.
 Through comparison we may contrast features brought to our attention more clearly and forcefully.
 The difference between a stout and a light lager are clear, obvious, and mostly uninteresting.
 Perhaps when first starting out being made aware that two drinks so different in character are still considered the same type of drink might prove enlightening but the differences remain so great that we would be left with only the most pedestrian of observations moving forward.

 Experiencing different styles that are closely related helps to reveal the nuances to the many attributes that go into a style.
 The experience touches all of our senses and each is enhanced in ability by working out the differences and similarities of approximate styles.
 By sharpening our observational capabilities we enhance and deepen our appreciation and experiences.
-This is the motivation for identifying the longest path across the 70+ styles as recommended in the data source.
+This is the motivation for identifying the longest path across the 70+ styles as recommended in the <a href="http://www.craftbeer.com/beer-styles" target="_blank">data source</a>.

 ## Data Process